Rolls-Royce Phantom V: John Lennon

-Beatle John Lennon bought a 1964 Mulliner Park Ward Phantom V, finished in Valentines black.
+Beatle John Lennon bought a 1964 Mulliner Park Ward Phantom V, finished in Valentines Black.
 Everything was black except for the radiator, even the wheels.
 Lennon asked for the radiator to be black as well, but Rolls-Royce refused.

 Originally the car was customised from Park Ward with black leather upholstery, cocktail cabinet with fine-wood trim, writing table, reading lamps, a seven-piece his-and-hers black-hide luggage set, and a Perdio portable television.
 A refrigeration system was put in the boot, and it was one of the first cars in England to have tinted windows.
 He probably paid £11,000 (nearly £210,000 in today's general inflation value).
 Lennon didn't know how to drive and didn't get his driving licence until 1965, at twenty-four years of age.
-He sometimes hired a 6'4" Welsh guardsman named Les Anthony.
+He sometimes hired a 6'4" Welsh guardsman named Les Anthony as a chauffeur.

 In December 1965, Lennon made a seven-page list of changes that cost more than £1900: the back seat could change into a double bed, a Philips Auto-Mignon AG2101 floating record player that prevented the needle from jumping, a Radio Telephone and a cassette tape deck were added, while speakers were mounted in the front wheel wells so that occupants could talk outside via microphone.

-The car needed a new paint job after Lennon used it in Spain during his filming in Richard Lester's How I Won the War.
-Lennon commissioned a custom paint job from private coach makers J.P.
-Fallon Ltd. in the style of a Romany gypsy wagon (not "psychedelic" as often referenced).
-Artist Steve Weaver painted the red, orange, green and blue swirls, floral side panels and a Libra on the roof.
+The car needed repainting after Lennon used it in 1960s Spain during his filming in Richard Lester's How I Won the War.
+Lennon commissioned coachmakers J.P.
+Fallon Ltd. to do so in the style of a Romany gypsy wagon (not "psychedelic" as often referenced).
+Artist Steve Weaver produced red, orange, green and blue swirls, floral side panels and a Libra on the roof.

 Lennon was in a 60s mood and wanted to make a statement to the English establishment.
 He loved telling a story about an elderly woman who hit the car with her umbrella.

 To match his later White Album period Lennon also bought another, all-white Phantom V in 1968.

-In 1977 Lennon donated the yellow Phantom V to the Cooper-Hewitt Museum at the Smithsonian Institution to cover an IRS bill of $250,000.
-The Cooper-Hewitt sold the car in 1985 for $2,299,000 to Canadian businessman Jim Pattison, who donated it to the Province of British Columbia.
+In 1977 John Lennon's psychedelic Rolls-Royce was donated by him to the Cooper-Hewitt Museum at the Smithsonian Institution to cover an IRS bill of $250,000.

+The Cooper-Hewitt Museum auctioned the car in 1985 at Sotheby's for $2,299,000 to Canadian businessman Jim Pattison, who donated it to the Province of British Columbia.
 It was on display during Expo 86 in Vancouver, and since 1993 it has been in the Royal British Columbia Museum in Canada.

 Queen Elizabeth II

-Two cars built in 1960 and 1961 joined the fleet of two earlier Phantom IVs.
+Two cars built in 1960 and 1961 joined the British royal fleet of two earlier Rolls-Royce Phantom IVs.
 Having been retired from active service in 2002, both are now on public display: one in the royal motor museum at Sandringham, and the other in the special garage aboard HMY Britannia in Leith, Edinburgh.
 Queen Elizabeth, the Queen Mother acquired a Rolls-Royce Phantom V Landaulet (registration plate NLT 1) in 1962 which is now used by Charles III.